LATEST ARTICLE

 5. Learning from Post-Mortems and Continuous Improvement

-In order to assuage the incidences of project failures, one of the simplest and most efficient approach would be to undertake proper post-mortem verifications on every project failure.
-A post-mortem is a discussion meeting that is held with the project team after the closure (or failure) of the project, to review what was successful, what was problematic and what can be improved.
+In order to assuage the incidences of project failures, one of the simplest and most efficient approaches would be to undertake proper post-mortem verifications on every project failure.
+A post-mortem is a discussion meeting that is held with the project team after the closure (or failure) of the project, to review what was successful, what was problematic, and what can be improved.

 How it Helps: